 Most likely the word strawberry comes from the Old English streawberige because the plant sends out runners which could be likened to pieces of straw.

-Strawberries are native to North America, and Native American Indians used them in many dishes.
+Strawberries are native to North America, and Indigenous peoples used them in many dishes.
 The first colonists in America shipped the native larger strawberry plants back to Europe as early as 1600.
-Another variety also was discovered in Central and South America, which the conquistadors called futilla.
+Another variety, also was discovered in Central and South America, is what the conquistadors called "futilla."
 Early Americans did not bother cultivating strawberries because they were abundant in the wilds.

 Cultivation began in earnest in the early part of the 19th century, when strawberries with cream quickly became considered a luxurious dessert.
 New York became a strawberry hub with the advent of the railroad, shipping the crop in refrigerated railroad cars.
 Production spread to Arkansas, Louisiana, Florida, and Tennessee.
 Now 75 percent of the North American crop is grown in California, and many areas have strawberry festivals, with the first one dating back to 1850.